 The fact that humans have considerably less brown fat than mice is likely to be an important factor.
 However, it is not just older adults that might benefit from this new line of inquiry.

 “This work is putting a new face on an old character,” says Dr. Simcox.
 “We’re changing how we think about cold-induced thermogenesis.”

-Recently, there has been a lot of interest in brown fat and how it could potentially be used to combat obesity.
-Because it burns calories, it is thought that it might be able to burn excess fat.
+Recently, there has been a lot of interest in brown fat and how it could potentially be used to

 As Prof. Villanueva explains, “The idea is to increase fuel utilization to drive the energy-demanding process of adapting to the cold.
 If we can find a way to tell the body to expend more energy than it is taking in, the calories lost can lead to weight loss.”